-2.2.17 Retrieve Form for Data Capture (RFD)
+875 2.2.17 Retrieve Form for Data Capture (RFD)

-The Retrieve Form for Data Capture Profile (RFD) provides a method for gathering data within a user's current application to meet the requirements of an external system.
+Retrieve Form for Data Capture provides a method for gathering data within a user's current application to meet the requirements of an external system.
 RFD supports the retrieval of forms from a form source, display and completion of a form, and return of instance data from the display application to the source application.

-2.2.18 Cross-Community Access (XCA)
+880 2.2.18 Cross-Community Access (XCA)

-The Cross-Community Access profile supports the means to query and retrieve patient relevant medical data held by other communities.
-A community is defined as a coupling of facilities/enterprises that have agreed to work together using a common set of policies for the community does not preclude it from being a member in another community.
-Such communities may be XDS Affinity Domains which define document sharing using the XDS profile or any other communities, no matter what their internal sharing structure.
+Cross-Community Access supports the means to query and retrieve patient relevant medical data held by other communities.
+A community is defined as a coupling of facilities/enterprises that have agreed to work together using a common set of policies for the purpose of sharing clinical information via an established mechanism.
+Facilities/enterprises may host any type of healthcare application such as EHR, PHR, etc. A community is identifiable by a globally unique id called the homeCommunityId.
+Membership of a facility/enterprise in one community does not preclude it from being a member in another community.
+Such communities may be XDS Affinity Domains which define document sharing using the XDS Profile or any other communities, no matter what their internal sharing structure.